angular/angular/aio/content/guide/testing.md

-Calling `compileComponents` closes the current `TestBed` instance is further configuration.
+Calling `compileComponents` closes the current `TestBed` instance to further configuration.
 You cannot call any more `TestBed` configuration methods, not `configureTestingModule` nor any of the `override...` methods.
 The `TestBed` throws an error if you try.